owulveryck/blog/content/post/rpi-weather.md

 EOF
 ```

-And finally restart udev with `sudo /etc/init.d/udev restart`
+Once done, I can restart udev with `sudo /etc/init.d/udev restart` or reload and trigger the rules with `udevadm`

-You can check the logs by turning the log level to info, reload the rules and look into the syslog file
+IF something goes wrong, you can check the logs by turning the log level to info, reload the rules and look into the syslog file
 ```
 # udevadm control -l info
 # udevadm control -R